veeto

 Key Takeaways

-• Requires employers to include pay scales in job postings and maintain detailed wage records for all employees.
+• Requires employers to include pay scales in job postings and maintain wage records for employment plus three years.

-• Extends the deadline to file wage discrimination lawsuits to three years after the violation.
+• Extends the deadline for wage discrimination lawsuits to three years with a 10-year lookback period.

-• Establishes penalties up to $10,000 for employers who violate pay transparency requirements.
+• Imposes penalties up to $10,000 per violation for employers who fail to comply with pay transparency rules.

 Get Involved